thecloudexplorers/simply-scripted/pipelines/decorators/readme.md

 # Decorator examples

 This folder contains examples of [Azure DevOps pipeline decorators](https://learn.microsoft.com/en-us/azure/devops/extend/develop/add-pipeline-decorator?view=azure-devops).
-For more information on this topic check out the blog post [I am in your pipeline decorating it with compliance]() on [devjev.nl](https://www.devjev.nl/).
+For more information on this topic check out the blog post [I am in your pipeline decorating it with compliance](https://www.devjev.nl/posts/2024/i-am-in-your-pipeline-decorating-it-with-compliance/) on [devjev.nl](https://www.devjev.nl/).
-The examples mentioned next are available.
-Each example consist from a `vss-extension.json` and a .yml file as it is assumed that the rest of the required scaffolding is already in place.
+Each example consist from a `vss-extension.json` and a .yml file as this set-up assumes that the rest of the required scaffolding is already in place (if not, follow the steps in the mentioned topic).

-## Powershell Hello World Basic
+## PowerShell Hello World Basic

 A simple example that injects a PowerShell task that writes `Hello World` into a pipeline every time a pipeline is executed.

-## Powershell Hello World Advanced
+## PowerShell Hello World Advanced

 An example that injects a PowerShell task that writes `Hello World` into a pipeline after a Bash task.